michaelforney/cproc/README.md

 You may also want to customize your environment or `config.mk` with the appropriate `CC`, `CFLAGS` and `LDFLAGS`.

-If you don't have QBE installed, you can build it from the included submodule, then add it to your PATH so that the driver will be able to run it.

-	make qbe
-	PATH=$PWD/qbe:$PATH

 Once this is done, you can build with

 	make